 Diversifying and Optimizing Funding Sources

-In the healthcare industry, maintaining a healthy financial state requires managing expenses and maximizing revenue.
+Maintaining a healthy financial state in the healthcare industry requires managing expenses and maximizing revenue.
 This section discusses the various revenue streams for healthcare organizations and the importance of managing them effectively.

 Understanding Healthcare Funding Streams